juji-io/datalevin/doc/query.md

 Although Datomic-like stores are heavily inspired by RDF stores, there are some differences that impact query engine design.

-In RDF stores, there are no explicit entity id numbers, whereas in Datomic-like stores, the entity id numbers are explicitly resolved during transactions; in addition, the entity vs. entity relationship is also explicitly marked by `:db.type/ref` value type.
-Consequently, the cost of resolving entities and their relationship become much lower.

-On the other hand, RDF stores often have a limited number of properties even for huge datasets, whereas Datomic-like stores may have many more attributes.
+RDF stores often have a limited number of properties even for huge datasets, whereas Datomic-like stores may have many more attributes.
 Fortunately, they are often specialized.
 For example, the set of attributes for a class of entities are often unique.
-The overlapping attributes shared by multiple entity classes are rare.
 Therefore, leveraging grouping of attributes have greater benefits.

+In Datomic-like stores, the entity vs. entity relationship is explicitly marked by `:db.type/ref` value type.
+The cost of resolving entity relationship becomes lower.

-Finally, in Datomic-like stores, the values are stored as they are, instead of as integer ids like in RDF stores, therefore, pushing selection predicates down to index scan methods brings more benefits in Datomic-like stores.
+Finally, in Datomic-like stores, the values are stored as they are, instead of as integer ids, therefore, pushing selection predicates down to index scan methods brings more benefits.

 ## New indices: `EnCla` and `Links`